eustasy/authenticatron/README.md

 ## How to Implement

-Apart from our earlier warnings about things being intercepted without HTTPS and basic brute-force avoidance (limit attempts), there is very little you must aoid to keep second-factor authentication secure.
+Apart from our earlier warnings about things being intercepted without HTTPS and basic brute-force avoidance (limit attempts), there is very little you must avoid to keep second-factor authentication secure.
 Don't send the secrets to third parties, but store them yourself (you'll need them every time a user tries to log in), and only allow a code to be used once.

 Allow fallbacks.
 Like password resets, users should be able to bypass second-factor by using their email address.
 Perhaps send a single use code there, or use the Acceptable function to give them one for two or three minutes in the future.
 Do NOT allow them to simply turn it off without logging in.